 If the Bad Guys come after you, understand that… (1) the Good Guys will deny ever having met you and… (2) they will be working deep in the background, hunting down the enemy on a search and destroy mission that will be completely deniable.

-Posted by Michael Shrimpton on August 4, 2013, With 1854 Reads Filed under Americas, World.
+Posted by Michael Shrimpton on August 4, 2013, With 1855 Reads Filed under Americas, World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.